Botanic Drawing & Painting (Intermedediate / Advanced)

 What The Course is About:

-Botanical drawing and painting as a creative art form and a means of recording the botanical world.
-Working from plants and flowers and other natural organic forms you will be introduced to a discipline of careful observational drawing and painting.
-You will explore working with form, line, tone, texture and colour as well as composition using pencil and water colours
+Botanical drawing and painting as a creative art form and a means of recording the botanical world in a scientifically accurate way.
+Working from real live plants to illustrate leaves, flowers, fruit and nuts, roots and root structures such as Rhizomes, corms, bulbs and other natural organic forms.
+You will be introduced to a discipline of careful observational drawing and painting.

 Materials Required: